Revealing THz optical signatures of Shiba-state-induced gapped and gapless superconductivity: Phase diagram

 With further increase in $n_i$, both the bandwidth and the spectral weight of the impurity bands grow.
-Notably, when $n_i$ reaches a relatively low concentration of $n_i \approx 0.4n_0$ (critical value, where the impurity-band half-width $\Delta{E}=\Delta_0\sqrt{2\gamma_s/\Delta_0\sqrt{1-\eta^2}}$ exceeds its center energy $\eta\Delta_0$), the impurity bands broaden sufficiently to fill the low-energy spectrum (i.e., the bands extend over the entire low-energy window) and hence, completely close the single-particle excitation gap, signaling the crossover to a gapless superconducting state.
-Remarkably, the zero-temperature order-parameter amplitude [$\Delta_0(T=0)\approx1.3~$meV at $n_i=0.4n_0$] remains finite and large in this case.
+Notably, when $n_i$ reaches a relatively low concentration of $n_i \approx 0.4n_0$ (critical value), the impurity bands broaden sufficiently to fill the low-energy spectrum (i.e., the bands extend over the entire low-energy window) and hence, completely close the single-particle excitation gap, signaling the crossover to a gapless SC state.
+Remarkably, the zero-temperature order-parameter amplitude [$\Delta_0(T=0)\approx1.3~$meV at $n_i=0.4n_0$] {and superfluid density [$N_s(T=0)\approx0.6{N}$ at $n_i=0.4n_0$]} remain finite and large in this case.
 The coexistence of a robust condensate with a vanishing single-particle excitation gap provides direct, quantitative confirmation of Shiba's prediction~\cite{shiba1968classical} that strong magnetic impurities can render an $s$-wave superconductor {\sl gapless} without destroying superconductivity.
-Thus, even after the excitation gap collapses, the system retains a finite superfluid stiffness (refer to Fig.~SII in Supplemental Materials for details) and continues to exhibit zero resistivity.
+Thus, even after the excitation gap collapses, the system retains a finite superfluid stiffness and continues to exhibit zero resistivity.

+{The corresponding $T$--$n_i$ phase diagram, including the gapped and gapless SC states as well as the normal state, is shown in Fig.~\ref{figyc1}(d).
+It has been shown by Shiba~\cite{shiba1968classical} that the self-consistent renormalization theory reduces to the Abrikosov--Gorkov critical theory~\cite{osti_4097498,gulian2002nonequilibrium} in the limiting case of vanishing gap ($\Delta \to 0$), yielding identical $T_c(n_i)$.
+Therefore, for determining $T_c(n_i)$~\cite{discussion}, our rigorous calculations of the Shiba’s self-consistent renormalization theory naturally recover the Abrikosov--Gorkov results.
+As seen from the figure, the calculated $T_c(n_i)$ obtained from our self-consistent theory is in good agreement with the prediction of the classical Abrikosov--Gorkov critical theory~\cite{osti_4097498,gulian2002nonequilibrium} [orange chain curve in Fig.~\ref{figyc1}(d)],

+where $\psi$ is the digamma function and $ \rho = \frac{\gamma_s}{2\pi T_c}$.
+Here, $T_{c0}$ is the critical temperature in the absence of impurities.
+Moreover, we find that the crossover temperature $T^*$ from the gapped to the gapless SC state in our self-consistently calculation can be well captured by the condition

+shown by dashed curve in Fig.~\ref{figyc1}(d).
+This critical behavior is close to the theoretical estimate $\gamma_s \sim \Delta_0 e^{-\pi/4}$ by Abrikosov–Gorkov critical theory~\cite{osti_4097498,gulian2002nonequilibrium}, and in exact agreement with Shiba's critical analysis and analytical conclusion~\cite{shiba1968classical} that the fully self-consistent solution systematically gives a crossover line smaller than the Abrikosov–Gorkov prediction.
+We emphasize that the aim of the present study is not on reproducing this established critical behavior, but on achieving a comprehensive self-consistent calculation deep in the noncritical regime, where nonequilibrium properties of superconductors are most relevant.}